 Register now and grab your free ultimate anatomy study guide!

-Origins, insertions, innervation and function of the pronator quadratus muscle.
+Attachments, innervation and function of the pronator quadratus muscle.

 Hello there!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the pronator quadratus.
 The pronator quadratus muscle is one of the three deep flexors of the forearm lying at the ventral forearm as you see on this image.
 They run under the flexor digitorum superficialis close to the radius and ulna and, for that reason, they are difficult to palpate.